-Your Music Festival Look Is Incomplete Without These Temporary Hair Colors
+7 Temporary Hair Colors That'll Rinse Out After Halloween

-We spend time on Instagram every season following the best stylists and saving beautiful dye jobs on our quest for the coolest and most universally-flattering techniques and trends.
-But festival season is one time of year where anything goes — especially when it comes to beauty.
+We spend time on Instagram every season following the best stylists and saving beautiful dye jobs on our quest for the coolest techniques and trends.
+But Halloween is the one time of year when anything goes — especially when it comes to beauty.

-Sure, you might have the perfect outfit picked out, but what's a dope neon biker set without the hair to match?
+Sure, you might have the perfect costume picked out, but what's a Megan Rapinoe outfit without the signature purple pixie to match?
 It's like being a leopard without the spots, or channeling Cardi B without a colorful wig.
-Your hair, however, can totally transform your outfit — so if you really want to stand out among the party crowd, consider switching up your color.
+Your hair can totally transform your outfit — so if you really want to stand out among the party crowd, consider switching up your color.

-Fret not if you fear commitment, because there are great temporary color formulas that you can pick up before you hit the Coachella desert for Weekend 2 of the event.
-Each rinse-out formula ahead is a fun way to satisfy the crazy hair color urge you've been having... without having to wear a hat to work on when the show is over.
+Fret not if you fear commitment, because there are great temporary color formulas that you can pick up at the last minute.
+Each rinse-out formula ahead is a fun way to satisfy the crazy hair color urge you've been having... without having to wear a hat to work when the weekend is over.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.